Klosmi/html-basics/CSS-extra-properties.md

   <br>

  ###### **The `background` shorthand property:**
-  We can set the properties at once or combine them in one line.
+  We can set the properties at once and/or combine them in one line.
   <br>

   💡 The order of the properties *generally* doesn't matter. **Except**: if you are using `background-size` (like: cover, etc.)❗️: